 3. Leave it with me

-If you have the time and experience to build your own portfolio then you can choose from the full range available to your scheme.
+If you are a confident investor with the time and experience to build your own portfolio, or can take advice from an adviser, you can choose from the full range of funds available to your scheme.

 Responsible investments